man doing incline dumbbell presses

 Expert Tips

-2. Squeeze dumbbells as tightly as you can to increase a phenomenon called "irradiation", which improves shoulder stability.
+2. Squeeze the dumbbells as tightly as you can to increase a phenomenon called "irradiation", which improves shoulder stability.

 4. Imagine the movement of a fly pressed together.
 Together, press horizontally.